How to Get Your Shopify Image Sizes Picture Perfect

 This is Michael’s twin pug Joseph.
 He prefers spending weekends studying physics and soldering broken TV parts back together.

-If you did then congratulations, you have the eyes of an eagle (the right one is compressed for those of you who have more typical eyesight).
+If you did then congratulations, you have the eyes of an eagle (the bottom one is compressed for those of you who have more typical eyesight).

 The difference really is negligible right?